CC: Good morning, Captain Ruppelt.

 really must have calmed down.

-towards outer space; not because of any evidence that UFOs came from there,
+look towards outer space; not because of any evidence that UFOs came

-but because of their conviction that UFOs existed and only some unknown
+from there, but because of their conviction that UFOs existed and only

-race with a highly developed state of technology could build such vehicles.
+some unknown race with a highly developed state of technology could

-some vital problem you write a report that is known as an "Estimate of
+vital problem you write a report that is known as an "Estimate of the

 July 24, 1948], the people at ATIC decided that the time had arrived to